Massachusetts Institute of Technology Motional

 CW-Net Architecture

-Figure 1: CW-Net architecture grounding black-box reasoning in human-friendly concepts.
+Figure 1: CW-Net (c) grounds black-box ML planners (a,b) in human-friendly concepts.

 Deployment Setup